 When Oedipus grew up, he also visited the oracle at Delphi, and the oracle told him that he would kill his father and marry his mother.
-Oedipus was horrified, and ran away from Corinth that night, trying to escape his fate.
+Naturally Oedipus was horrified.
+He ran away from Corinth that night, trying to escape his fate.

 What goes on four feet in the morning, two feet at noon, and three feet in the evening?
 (Click here for the answer).